 - 4.8.
 The Community Infrastructure Levy Regulations 2010, as amended by the Community Infrastructure Levy (Amendment) Regulations 2013 ('the CIL Regulations') were supplemented by the Community Infrastructure Levy Guidance Note, published by DCLG on 26 April 2013.
 The 2013 guidance was replaced by the Government's PPG on 6 March 2014. - 4.9.
 The CIL Regulations, as explained by the Planning Practice Guidance (PPG), make provision for how CIL receipts may be used in relation to neighbourhood planning in those areas which have Parish Councils and those which do not.
 Tower Hamlets currently does not have any Parish Councils and, as such, the Council retains the revenue generated by CIL.
+A community governance

-- 4.10.
+- review was held in 2019 to determine whether a parish council should be established for the Spitalfields area.
+On 17 July 2019, the Council agreed that there should be no change to existing community governance arrangements. - 4.10.
 The Community Infrastructure Levy PPG states (at paragraph 145) that in areas where there is a 'made' NDP or NDO in place, 25% of CIL collected in the neighbourhood area should be spent in that area.
 Where there is a parish council in place, the money should be passed to the parish council for them to spend directly.
 Paragraph 146 states that "if there is no parish or town council, the charging authority will retain the levy receipts but should engage with the communities where development has taken place and agree with them how best to spend the neighbourhood funding". - 4.11.
 Therefore, where an NDP or NDO has been adopted, the Council is required to consult with the local community as to how this 25% proportion of CIL receipts will be spent.
 Irrespective of this regulation, the Cabinet in December 2016, agreed to undertake this for all areas of the borough whether or not an NDP or NDO has been adopted.